faker-ruby/faker/CONTRIBUTING.md

 ## YAML files

 Please use dash syntax for YAML arrays.
-The dash syntax faciliates code reviews by making it eaiser to see what items were added or removed from the lists.
+The dash syntax facilitates code reviews by making it easier to see what items were added or removed from the lists.

 Here is an example: